 Up till the early 2000s, cord blood was drawn out of the umbilical cord via syringe.
 This allowed the blood to be collected easily whether a C-section or vaginal delivery.
 In the early 2000s, cord blood banks started to capture the blood inside a bag, but in the beginning, the bags were not sterile.
 This meant that a long tube needed to be strung from the sterile field of a C-section to the non-sterile collection bag.
 Thankfully, non-sterile collection bags lasted only a few years before cord blood banks moved to sterile collection bags.

-The early years of collecting in a bag has led to the stigma that the cord blood collection bags are not designed for Cesarean births, but since the mid-2000s, this simply isn’t true.
+The early years of collecting in a bag has led to the stigma that the cord blood collection bags are not designed for Caesarean births, but since the mid-2000s, this simply isn’t true.
 The current sterile FDA-approved collection bags allow the cord blood to be collected in the surgical area.